 There’s a venue here that fits.
 Many even offer customizable wedding packages, or elopement packages, so your day feels personal without becoming overwhelming.

-Here’s what I always recommend to couples planning an intimate wedding reception & ceremony in the Hill Country:
+Here’s what we always recommend to couples planning an intimate wedding reception & ceremony in the Hill Country:

 Pick a Venue That Feels Full (Not Empty)